afraelizondo/Mapping_Earthquakes/README.md

 Each earthquake contains a pop up marker that shows its magnitude and precise location, the color and size the circles of each earthquake have is related with the magnitude.

 ## Main objective
-Show the differences between the magnitudes of earthquakes all over the world for seven days with visualizations.
+Show the differences between the magnitudes of earthquakes all over the world for seven days with visualizations, with the help of three different layers to visualize all the components:
+- Tectonic Plates
+- Earthquakes
+- Major Earthquakes.